-2.1 All schools are required to offer children a broad and balanced curriculum that promotes spiritual, moral, cultural, mental and physical development.

-2.2 All activities must have a clearly defined educational purpose and we seek to ensure that the National Curriculum is delivered to all children, regardless of social background, race, gender or differences in ability.
+- 2.1 All schools are required to offer children a broad and balanced curriculum that promotes spiritual, moral, cultural, mental and physical development. - 2.2 All activities must have a clearly defined educational purpose and we seek to ensure that the National Curriculum is delivered to all children, regardless of social background, race, gender or differences in ability.
 All are entitled to the development of knowledge, understanding, skills and attitudes.
-To enrich the curriculum for the children at our school, we offer a range of educational visits and other activities that add to what they learn at school.
+To enrich the curriculum for the children at Ingrave Johnstone C of E Primary School , we offer a range of educational visits and other activities that add to what they learn at school.